ava11235/itc110/assignment6_strings.md

 Code the following programs from Python Programming textbook:

 P. 171 ex.
 4
-Sample Output:
+Expeted result with sample phrase

 This program builds acronyms
->>>Enter a phrase: Seattle Central Information Technology Program
+Enter a phrase: Seattle Central Information Technology Program

->>> The acronym is SCITP
+The acronym is SCITP